- Can you produce detailed, concise and persuasive written documents?

 We would therefore encourage an informal chat with the Project Lead about the role if you are interested.
 Please contact Sarah Crick via firstname.lastname@example.org or on 07901 562 389

-Deadline for applications: Monday 25th October 2021, but applications will be considered as they are submitted and interviews could take place before the deadline.
+Applications will be considered as they are submitted and interviews will take place as arranged.